Holiday Party Food Safety Tips

 - Refrigerate or freeze leftovers within two hours of serving.
 If the leftover foods were on your buffet longer than two hours, throw them out.

-- Eat your leftovers within a few days.
+- Eat your leftovers within a 3-4 days.
 Use your freezer for longer storage.
 Reheat leftovers to 165 degrees F. Filling a plate of food and microwaving it for a few minutes may seem safe enough, but you need to use a food thermometer to make sure all the food is reheated enough to kill bacteria.
-Microwave ovens heat unevenly, so let the covered food sit for a minute or two to let the heat get distributed throughout.
+Microwave ovens heat unevenly, so let the covered food sit for two minutes to let the heat get distributed throughout.

 Clean Up After Your Party

 - Use soap and water to wash the countertops, tables and the refrigerator door handle (one of the dirtiest spots in a busy kitchen).
 After washing and rinsing off the suds, follow up with a sanitizing solution of one teaspoon of bleach to one quart of water.
-Spray on the clean surfaces and air-dry (if possible).
+Spray on the clean surfaces and air-dry.

-- Seasonal: Holiday or Party Buffets (FSIS) — foosafety.gov
+- Seasonal: Holiday or Party Buffets (FSIS) — foodsafety.gov